Nativity and ancestry: Immigrant inclusion is integral to our cultural and economic vitality.

 Insights & Analyses

-- U.S.-born Latinx, Asian or Pacific Islander, and Mixed/other race populations are the fastest growing groups in the region.
+- U.S.-born Latinx, Asian American, and Mixed/other populations are the fastest growing groups in the nine-county Bay Area.

-- Among the Asian or Pacific Islander population, East Asians represent the largest share, followed by Southeast Asians and South Asians.
+- Among the Asian American population in the five-county Bay Area, East Asians represent the largest share, followed by Chinese Asians and Southeast Asians.

-- The majority of residents who identify as East, Southeast, or South Asian are immigrants, as are the majority of Central and South Americans.
+- In the nine-county Bay Area, the majority of residents who identify as East, Southeast, or South Asian are immigrants, as are the majority of Central and South Americans.

-- Mexicans comprise the largest share of Latinx residents in the Bay Area with more than one million people.
+- Samoans comprise the largest share of Pacific Islanfer residents in San Francisco County with close to a thousand people.

 Drivers of Demographic Change